matmirowski/csgo-team-generator/README.md

 * Use asynchronous tasks with data and network code
 * Allow user to add custom players with custom image from gallery (and store them in database)
 * Allow user to add pro players using only their Liquipedia nickname (and check if nickname is correct)
-* Avoid using ChatGPT, try to base on my notes and documentation
 * Publish app on Google Play

 <p align="center">